Yllnor13/tetrominoes-v2/README.md

 Tetromino: Tetromino refers to the 7 block pieces that will be used to play the game.
 Tennis field: refers to the playing field in which the game takes place
+minomino: a single 1x1 square that every tetromino is comprised of

 I will use "Tetromino" and "block" interchangeably.
 Same goes for "tennis", "field" and "tennis field"